Min Yaza of Wun Zin

-Min Yaza of Wun Zin (ဝန်စင်း မင်းရာဇာ, /my/; also known as Po Yaza (ဘိုးရာဇာ, /my/); 1347/48−1421) was chief minister of Ava from 1379/80 to 1421.
+Min Yaza of Wun Zin (ဝန်စင်း မင်းရာဇာ or ဝန်ဇင်းမင်းရာဇာ, /my/; also known as Po Yaza (ဘိုးရာဇာ, /my/); 1347/48−1421) was chief minister of Ava from 1379/80 to 1421.
 He was the main adviser to three successive kings of Ava: Swa Saw Ke, Tarabya and Minkhaung I. Under his guidance, Ava made several attempts to restore the Pagan Empire, and methodically acquired its immediate surrounding Shan states between 1371 and 1406.
 By his death in 1421, he had advised his kings almost for the entire duration of the Forty Years' War (1385–1424) between Ava and Pegu.

 The influential court treatise Zabu Kun-Cha, which includes Machiavellian political principles, and mentions several archaeologically known Pyu settlements unmentioned in other prior Burmese chronicles, is attributed to Min Yaza.

 Early life

 Yaza was born Nga Nyo (ငညို, /my/) to Daw Chon (ဒေါ်ချုံ, /my/) and her herbalist physician husband Saya Ohn (ဆရာ အုန်း, /my/) in 1347/48.
 His parents were athi commoners—those who did not live on royal land and paid substantial taxes but owed no regular military service.
 His zata or Burmese zodiac name was Maung Okka "Mr. Meteor" (မောင် ဥက္ကာ, /my/) because a sizable meteor passed through the night he was born.

 Nyo grew up in his native village of Wun Zin, about 15 km from Meiktila.
 He began his primary education at a local monastic school where proved to be a brilliant student, mastering all the subjects in just two years.
 His father died c.
 1355, and his mother sent the 7-year-old to another monastic school for further education.
 By his teens, he was already collecting manuscripts, copying stone inscriptions and ink writings at local temples and pagodas, and participating in literary seminars alongside adults.
 At 14, he began tilling the fields as a farmer but he continued to pursue his hobbies of historical research and book collecting.
 He became well known in the region as "Sa To Nga Nyo" (Nyo the literary works collector).
 In his late teens, he married Me Chit, daughter of the village headman, U Moe.
 According to legend, his father-in-law had a rather low opinion of Nyo whom he deemed a talker and not a hardworking farmer.
 Nonetheless, Moe gave the couple a pair of cattle and three pes (2.13 hectares) of paddy fields, and allowed them to stay at his farmhouse.